nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Adding a contact with a popup window : `add`

-Adds a contact with a pop-up window that has prompt texts for what to input without the need to enter any prefixes.
+Adds a contact with a popup window that has prompt texts for what to input without the need to enter any prefixes.
 This reduces the need to memorise prefixes.
-Given below is the pop-up window for adding a supplier.
+Given below is the popup window for adding a supplier.

 ![pop up window for adding a supplier](images/AddSupplierWithPopup.png)